-An important role of Entities producing Recycled Aluminium is to determine what can be accounted for as 'Eligible Scrap' among all the Recyclable Scrap Material that may be sourced.
+An important role of Entities producing Recycled Aluminium is to determine what can be accounted for as Eligible Scrap among all the Recyclable Scrap Material that may be sourced.
 Eligible Scrap is part of the Input Quantities calculations of Section 8, which is then used to determine how much ASI Aluminium is produced at the Casthouse.
-In almost all cases, Aluminium Re-melting and Refining activities are associated with a Casthouse.